wisekrakr/Twitter-Youtube-Api-Machine/README.md

 		  var randomVideoLink = randomVideo.link;
 		  var videoDescription = randomVideo.description;

-      I create a function to get that info and to place a within a tweet later on.
+      //I create a function to get that info and to place a within a tweet later on.

       function setPostData(err, data, response){}

-      and finally:
+      //and finally:

       T.post('statuses/update', postParams, setPostData) // postParams = text to be posted, setPostData = link of video.
 }